Toronto Market Analysis

 One of the best indicators of how a market feels is how long homes remain on the market.
 The quicker they fly off the market, the more frantic and stressful it can be for both sides.
 While it may seem like that is always positive for sellers, make no mistake, it can be stressful when sellers receive lots of attention or offers quickly.
 The fear of making a mistake and pressure to decide quickly is hard on both buyers and sellers.

-In February, 2023, we saw the length of time it took for homes to sell drop by full week, down to 24 days on average.
+In December we saw the length of time that it took for homes to sell go up to 39 days on average.

 How did it feel?

-One of the clearest indicators of how it felt to be buying or selling in Toronto in February is how long it took for a home to sell.
-The average days on market in Toronto in February was 24 days, which is down 7 days from January, when it was 31 days.
-That means the length of time it took to sell went down about 23%.
-That’s a significant change, so it would have felt more competitive if you were transacting in the market.
-Given that last month (January 2023) was the highest days on market in the last two years, any decrease in the length of time it takes to sell is a welcome change to the market.
+One of the clearest indicators of how it felt to be buying or selling in Toronto in December is how long it took for a home to sell.
+The average days on market in Toronto in December was 39 days, which is up 8 days from November, when it was 31 days.
+That means the length of time it took to sell went go up to by about 26%.
+That’s a very significant change, and it made December 2024 the slowest moving market in more than two years in the city.
+As such, it it would have felt slower paced if you were transacting in the market.

 Tale of two markets – how did it feel if you were buying or selling condos?